radixdlt/radixdlt-javascript/packages/application/README.md

 ### Active address
 We can subscribe to the active address, which will emit the formatted radix public address of the active account.

-If we create and switch to a new account, we will see how both our active address and our token balances would update automatically.
+If we create and switch to a new account, we will see how both our active address, and our token balances would update automatically.

 ```typescript
 radix.activeAddress.subscribe(